chuongmep/RevitAPIDocGen/Readme.md

 ### Summary
 Project Support Map method or properties with document [revitapidoc](https://www.revitapidocs.com/) online , we can use data guid to check with name method, properties to check.

-let see this problem [Revitlookupwpf](https://github.com/weianweigan/RevitLookupWpf/issues/20#issuecomment-1040504071) to see detail.
+let see this problem [Revitlookupwpf](https://github.com/weianweigan/RevitLookupWpf/issues/20#issuecomment-1040504071) or [revitapidoc](https://github.com/gtalarico/revitapidocs/issues/97) to see detail.

 ### How to use :
 Install some package: